 3. Pyloric stenosis

-Pylorus is the outlet of the stomach.
+PylorusiXA valve that connects the stomach to the duodenum is the outlet of the stomach.
 Pyloric stenosis is a condition where the pylorus is narrowed and obstructed.
+It occurs in two to five of every 1000 live births per year, as reported by the National Institutes of Health (NIH).
 The condition interferes with the movement of food from the stomach to the intestines.
 It can cause the baby to regurgitate curdled milk from the stomach.

 Babies may have projectile vomiting of curdled milk, no bowel movement or constipation, and weight loss due to pyloric stenosis.
 You may seek medical care for diagnosis and treatment.